bbroz/bbroz.github.io/about.md

 permalink: /about/
 ---

-Determined to become a Data Scientist / Machine Learning Engineer
+Determined to become a Data Scientist / Machine Learning Engineer.
+I learn, unlearn, relearn and repeat.

 ### More Information